 - Cannot be applied to surfaces previously treated with oil

-As opposed to paint, and most wood stains that coat the surface to form a protective barrier, oil penetrates the wood to replace the natural oil and resin.
-This not only protects against rain and harmful UV light, but the oil also prevents the timber from warping or splitting.
+Unlike paint and woodstain, oil penetrates the wood to replace the natural oil and resin.
+This protects against rain and harmful UV light, and the oil also prevents the timber from warping or splitting.

-Decking oil is a popular choice as it’s easy to clean and repair, which is particularly useful for high traffic areas.
-Oil is sometimes also used for garden furniture, especially teak and other hardwoods, as it brings out the best in the natural colour and wood grain of the material.
+Decking oil is easy to clean and repair, which is useful for high traffic areas.
+Oil is sometimes also used for garden furniture, especially teak and other hardwoods, as it brings out the best in the natural colour and woodgrain of the material.

 - Easy to clean and maintain

-- Future replenishment or repairs can be made without much preparation
+- Future recoats can be made without much preparation

-- Tends to be less slippery on decking than stains without anti-slip properties
+- Less slippery on decking than stains without anti-slip properties

 - Can't be painted over or stained for several years